frenzie24/jeans/README.md

 # genes
-Wireframing and styling web app
+styling color and font preview web app

 ## USER-STORY
 Users want assistance finding color and font styles to use on webpages